 - Monthly community meetings

 - HACE has a corridor cleaning program, which assists in the cleaning of sidewalks for two targeted commercial corridors by removing trash from the designated area, cleaning the sidewalks and out to eighteen inches into the street.
-These cleaning efforts have resulted in 5.56 tons of debris removal.

 - Impact CDC, in partnership with the Kensington Allegheny Business Association (KABA), cleans the 3000-3500 blocks of Kensington Avenue from Tioga Street to Indiana Street and G Street to Jasper Street, Monday through Friday.

-- The Philadelphia Police Department (PPD) has done the following:
+- Philadelphia Police Department (PPD):

 - Homeless and transient population monitoring